Ecology and Design: Parallel Genealogies

 A portfolio exploring the representation of water and landscape, from the Beaux Arts to the digital.

-Two influential and visionary landscape architects discuss projects from the Mississippi to Mumbai.
+Two visionary landscape architects discuss their work on contested environments from the Mississippi to Mumbai.

 A Map of Radical Bewilderment

 Forget his reputation as a nature writer.
 Henry David Thoreau was also a highly trained, well regarded, disciplined though eccentric land surveyor.